 European Translational Information & Knowledge Management Services (eTRIKS)

 An Innovative Medicines Initiative (IMI) project funded to support other projects, eTRIKS is a collaboration among 17 partners – each combining their strengths in developing a platform and services for data staging, exploration and use in translational research.
-The eTRIKS project has delivered an open, sustainable translational research informatics/knowledge management platform, based on the TransMart System and agreed standards, including CDISC standards.
-CDISC has been leading the standards advisory team who has advised on a wide array of translational research projects, which eTRIKS supports, and has recently published the standards starter pack, which is in wide use within IMI.
+The eTRIKS project has delivered an open, sustainable translational research informatics/knowledge management platform, based on the TransMART System and agreed standards, including CDISC standards.
+CDISC has been leading the standards advisory team who has advised on a wide array of translational research projects, which eTRIKS supports, and has published the standards starter pack, which is in wide use within IMI.